 - Length: too long, the interlocutor is probably yawning by now

 Our Elevator Pitch

-When they ask us what we do at Crisol, we reply: “We are a boutique team of four English-into-Spanish translators with different specialisations, such as Marketing, IT, Health Care, Gastronomy, Tourism, Social Sciences, etc. We help medium and large businesses penetrate Spanish-speaking countries and markets through expert, culturally-appropriate translation and copywriting services.
-Their ROI skyrockets thanks to us.
+When they ask us what we do at Crisol, we reply: “We are a boutique team of four English-into-Spanish translators helping medium and large SaaS companies penetrate Spanish-speaking countries and markets through expert, culturally-appropriate translation and localisation services.
+Their ROIs skyrocket thanks to us.
 What makes us unique is that we are small, so we provide a highly personalised service, and that we are highly specialised.
 Moreover, we let the client put the team together for each specific project: they decide whether they want their project handled by just one of us, two, three, or the whole team.”

 What Do You Do?

 Now that you know how to craft the perfect pitch, we’d love to see it!
 Share it with us in the comments or on social media.
 Don’t forget to tag us!